 Defendants can't be convicted of a crime unless the Las Vegas Court finds them guilty beyond a reasonable doubt.
 That's a very tough burden of proof for the D.A. to accomplish because what constitutes a public nuisance is highly subjective.
 As long as the defense attorney can show that the D.A.'s evidence is too inadequate to support a guilty verdict, the case should be thrown out.

-The Las Vegas offense of public nuisances under NRS 202.450 is sentenced as a misdemeanor in Nevada.
+The Las Vegas offense of public nuisances is prosecuted as a misdemeanor in Nevada.
 The punishment for a misdemeanor in Nevada carries:

 - up to 6 months in Clark County Detention Center (or another county jail) and/or up to $1,000 in fines; and